Preecington/preece-dev-blog/content/post/build-2019-thoughts.md

 - Microsoft
 - .Net
 thumbnailImage: /img/20190506_222905861_iOS.jpg
 summary: "Last week I attended my fifth Build (in a row! 🤯).
-The conference and the company behind it has undergone almost a lot of change since 2015 when I first went, and I wanted to jot down my thoughts on the stuff I learned and the direction I think Microsoft is heading."
+The conference and the company behind it has undergone a lot of change since 2015 when I first went, and I wanted to jot down my thoughts on the stuff I learned and the direction I think Microsoft is heading."
 ---
 Last week I attended my fifth Build (in a row! 🤯).
-The conference and the company behind it has undergone almost a lot of change since 2015 when I first went, and I wanted to jot down my thoughts on the stuff I learned and the direction I think Microsoft is heading.
+The conference and the company behind it has undergone a lot of change since 2015 when I first went, and I wanted to jot down my thoughts on the stuff I learned and the direction I think Microsoft is heading.

 ![Build 2019 Session](/img/20190506_222905861_iOS.jpg)